emonson/SamVis/README.md

 - [jQuery tiny pubsub](https://gist.github.com/cowboy/661855) for events publish/subscribe

+## Local Web Server Name Configuration

+There is a file called server_example.json in the root of the repository.
+This is the file which sets the local server name for all of the Javascript and Python scripts in both the HTTP and path directories.
+This lets you also set the port number used for the IPCA visualizations in HTTP and the simulated path visualizations in path.
+See below for the reverse proxy setup instructions.

+*NOTE:* The scripts will expect the reverse proxy to be at server_name/remote9000/ if you put the port value at 9000. (i.e. that string, "remote", is hard-coded into the scripts, so use that actual string in your reverse proxy name)

 ## Apache Web Server Configuration

 The data servers I build using CherryPy run on a different port than the web server